soyeonkimgithub/soyeonkimgithub.github.io/_posts/literature/2021-05-06-clustering.md

 * Link : https://arxiv.org/pdf/2004.07296.pdf (04/2004) Code : in paper
 * Credible source: -

-* autoencoder
+#### autoencoder
 - a type of neural networks that transforms input data into their output
 - uses two parts in this transformation
  * encoder : transforms its high dimensional inputs into a smaller set of dimensions while keeping the most important features
- * decoder : the reduced set of features is used to reconstruct the initial input data
+ * decodser : the reduced set of features is used to reconstruct the initial input data
 - latent-space representation
  * the output of the encoder
  * a compressed form of the input data in which the most influential and important features are kept